KDAB/cxx-qt/README.md

 step-by-step and documents CXX-Qt's features for the latest release.
 The [examples folder](./examples) contains demonstrations of using threading, QQmlExtensionPlugin, and various other features.

+CXX-Qt is tested on CI on Linux, Windows, and macOS (all on x86).
+It should work on other platforms that Qt and Rust both support, however, these are not tested regularly.

 CXX-Qt is in early development and the API changes frequently.
-For the latest documentation, [install mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) and run `mdbook serve` in the [book folder](./book).
+For the latest documentation between releases, [install mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) and run `mdbook serve` in the [book folder](./book).

 ## Comparison to other Rust Qt bindings